Luis Olivas

 Luis Alejandro Olivas Salcedo (born 10 February 2000) is a Mexican professional footballer who plays as a centre-back for Liga MX club Guadalajara.

 Club career

 Before making his debut for Guadalajara, he spent time with Liverpool on a trial basis.

+On 5 August 2019, Olivas joined Spanish Segunda División B club Tudelano, on a one-year loan, along with three other Mexican footballers (Ángel López, Edson Torres and Diego Cortés).

+After his return to Guadalajara, he spent the next 3 seasons playing for the first team and Tapatío (Guadalajara's reserve team).
+Including matches against rivals Atlas in 2021 and América in 2022.

+On 16 June 2023, Olivas joined Mazatlán on loan.

 International career

 On November 27, 2021, Olivas was included in the senior national team call-up by Gerardo Martino for a friendly match against Chile set to take place on December 8.

-On December 8, 2021, Olivas made his national team debut against Chile in a friendly match.
+On December 8, 2021, Olivas made his senior debut for Mexico against Chile in a friendly match.
 Playing all 90 minutes, the match ended in a 2–2 draw.